neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 As we continue to refine our organization features, here are some temporary limitations you should be aware of:

 - **Branch management** — All users are currently able to manage [protected branches](/docs/guides/protected-branches), regardless of their role or permission level.
 Granular permissions for this feature are not yet implemented.
-- **Project transfer restrictions** — Currently, you cannot transfer projects using either the Vercel, Outerbase, or the GitHub integrations.
 - **Permissions and roles** — The current permissions system may not meet all needs for granular control.
 Users are encouraged to share their feedback and requirements for more detailed permissions settings.

 ## Feedback